VanOvermeire/s3bash/README.md

 ### Overview

-As an experiment, I wrote a python script that presents S3 as if it was part of the local file system, where you can use stuff like `cd` or `ls` to query the data.
+As an experiment, I wrote a python script that presents S3 as if it was part of the local file system.
+So you can just use stuff like `cd` or `ls`.

-This example will get all buckets, search for one whose name contains "some-test" and remove it
+This example will get all buckets, search for one whose name contains 'some-test' and remove it

 `s3bsh ls | grep some-test | s3bsh rmb`

-Or you can step into the bucket
+Or you can step into the bucket like this:

 `s3bsh cd some-example-bucket`

+And then see all the objects with `ls`

 ### Commands:

 Note that you can't add flags (e.g. `rm -rf`) and implementation of the more complex commands is basic:

+`cd`,
 `ls`,
 `pwd`,
 `touch`,
 `mkdir` (makes buckets),
 `rm`,
-`cd`,
 `cat`,
 `less`,
-`cp`
+`cp`,
+`mv`

 ### Install

-*On Linux or Mac*: run `./setup.sh`
+*On Linux or Mac*: run `./setup.sh`.
-*Requirement*: boto3 needs to be installed on your pc.
+See requirements.txt for pip requirements

+### To Do

+commands: '>'?
+use token to get all objects in bucket (instead of first x)
+more checks
+add setup.py etc. (the way it is supposed to be)
+more tests